Subject (Course): International Promotion Policy. International Fairs. Syllabus:

 By promotion; we understand all those activities developed by the international marketing department to consolidate the product in the market, with the objective of increasing its sales, understanding, and image.
 Promotion Policy in foreign trade works within The structure of the marketing mix.
 Promotion Policy applies to each of the countries to which the company wishes to export.

 International fairs are, without a doubt, a fundamental aspect of international marketing.
-Exporters use them both to open new markets as well as launch new products or support the work of their distributors.
+Exporters use them both to open new markets and launch new products or support the work of their distributors.
 Participation in the fair will be defined in the international marketing plan developed by the company.
-It will have established which fairs the company should attend and will establish the budget available for the fair.
+It will have established that fairs the company should attend and will establish the budget available for the fair.
 Participation in a trade fair abroad is expensive and for this reason, the company should put in place precisely the goals to be obtained from attending.

 With traditional mass media, consumers are exposed to a barrage of commercials and advertisements and they have no option but to watch the entire advertisement, or change the channel or turn the page.
 The consumers have no decision-making capacity here.
 In e-communication, the situation is reversed; consumers play the leading role.
 They are the ones who decide what advertising to watch and how.
 That is why it is essential to understand the basic principles of online promotion.
 Traditional promotion concepts should be transformed to make an online business successful.
 In this subject; we will look at the key features and examine the main techniques of online promotion.